Alicia Parker, MD

 Personal Statement:

-Clinic Director, Glenn Biggs Institute for Alzheimer’s and Neurodegenerative Diseases
+Chief Medical Officer, Glenn Biggs Institute for Alzheimer’s and Neurodegenerative Diseases at the University of Texas San Antonio

 Within the field of memory disorders, there is a strong need for increased clinical resources, research studies and educational training.
-With this in mind, Alicia Parker, MD, has worked to bring clinical, research and educational opportunities to the Glenn Biggs Institute for Alzheimer’s and Neurodegenerative Disorders.
+With this in mind, Alicia Parker, MD, has worked to bring clinical, research and educational opportunities to the patients of the Glenn Biggs Institute for Alzheimer’s and Neurodegenerative Disorders at UT San Antonio.

 Regarding educational training, Dr. Parker gives didactic instruction in research and cognitive topics.
 She has helped develop clinical rotations for students, residents and fellowship programs, and is a member of the Neurology Residency Program Evaluation Committee.
-She is the Co-Director, with Arash Salardini, MD, being the Director of the Behavioral Neurology and Neuropsychiatry Fellowship program, which is accredited by UCNS.
+She is the Co-Director of the Behavioral Neurology and Neuropsychiatry Fellowship Program.